 On 31 May 2018, Gary Williams appeared at Highbury Corner Magistrates Court charged with four (4) offences of Supplying goods which fail to comply with a provision of Part 2 of The Tobacco and Related Products Regulations 2016, contrary Regulation 48 of The Tobacco and Related Products Regulations 2016.
 He pleaded guilty to all matters and was fined £180.

-The case was brought by TM Eye as a private criminal prosecution on behalf of its client MULBERRY.
+The case was brought by TM Eye as a private criminal prosecution on behalf of Japanese Tobacco International (JTI).

 The case follows a four month covert investigation by TM Eye into the sale of illicit tobacco products sold in the vicinity of White Hart Lane Boot sale in Wood Green London N17.